sonatype-nexus-community/nexus-format-archetype/src/main/resources/archetype-resources/README.md

    ), you can attach a remote debugger to port 5005.
 Keep trying to attach the remote debugger until the connection succeeds.

+  When running ITs, the Nexus Repository Manager will write log output to the following file:

+      ${rootArtifactId}/${rootArtifactId}-it/target/it-data/1/nexus3/log/nexus.log